joeljames/median-service/README.md

     $ docker-compose build
     ```

-2. Start the server:
+2. Seed the database with fixtures:

     ``` bash
+    $ docker-compose run web make seed_db
+    ```

+3. Start the server:

+    ``` bash
     $ docker-compose up
     ```

-3. Check the server is up and running by hitting the url `http://median.docker/`.
+4. Check the server is up and running by hitting the url `http://median.docker/`.

 ## Running Tests